 In more serious cases, the infection can spread to the blood, lungs, bones, joints, or other parts of the body.
 MRSA also can cause infections like pneumonia.
 Luckily, complications like these are very rare in healthy kids.

-MRSA may sound scarry because of its resistance to some antibiotics.
-But these simple steps can help prevent MRSA infections:
+These simple steps can help prevent MRSA infections:

 - Keep cuts or broken skin clean and covered with a bandage.